 Start-ups: The Van Trump Conference has dedicated exhibition space for Start-ups!
 In addition to a ticket to attend, exhibitors will also receive space at the event to display marketing materials and meet with other attendees.

 Sponsors: A limited number of sponsorships are still available.
-Each sponsorship comes with a table for 10, an exhibitor booth, and mention in all Van Trump Conference marketing materials.
+Each sponsorship comes with a table for 10, an exhibitor booth, and a mention in all Van Trump Conference marketing materials.

 Attendee: Just interested in attending?
 We would love to see you there!